averycrespi/yovec/docs/guide.md

 // Returns 3
 ```

 The `elem` function gets an element from a vector by index.
+The index must be a literal.

 ```
 let vector V = [0, 1, 2]